Skip to main content

 4) Blue/Green Deployment

-You can deploy a new version without experiencing downtime by using a blue/green (or red/black) deployment method.
+Using a blue/green (or red/black) deployment method, you can deploy a new version without experiencing downtime.
 Green denotes the new version of the application, while blue denotes the existing one.

-One version is always active using this method.
+Using this method, one version is always active.
 While a green deployment is being created and tested, traffic is routed to a blue one.
-You begin directing traffic to the new version after the testing process is finished.
+After the testing process is finished, you begin directing traffic to the new version.
 The blue deployment can either be decommissioned or kept for a future reversal.

 A blue/green deployment saves downtime and lowers risk since, if a problem arises during the deployment of the new version, you can roll back to the prior version.
 Furthermore, because the complete Kubernetes application state is changed in a single deployment, versioning problems are also avoided.